paaulrex/SWE861/README.md

     - The application creates a session for the users and redirects them to the protected resources.
 ![Redirects/changes view of the page to show user credentials](/readme%20pics/4.png)

-<small>**Note:** Your information does get stored in Indexed DB, firebaseLocalStorage.
+>**Note:** Your information does get stored in Indexed DB, firebaseLocalStorage.
 Your email gets stored in **my** firebase authentication, and I check them and delete those accounts/emails daily (if there are any).
 Please disconnect your account from my project, if you do connect it.
-Since there is no reason for you to be connected to my project other than for testing purposes.</small>
+Since there is no reason for you to be connected to my project other than for testing purposes.

 ## Account Disconnection Instructions